Non-Stationary Wireless Channel Modeling Approach Based on Extreme Value Theory for Ultra-Reliable Communications

 Optimum threshold determination is performed by using MRL and parameter stability methods.
 MRL method states that if we determine the mean value of samples exceeding a given threshold $u$ and then, plot mean excesses, i.e., $E(u-X|X<u)$, against the threshold, the optimum threshold is the highest threshold below which, mean excess is a linear function of $u$.
-Though the MRL method is applied to the data sequence prior to the estimation of the Pareto model parameters with less complexity than the parameter stability method, it is sometimes difficult to obtain the optimum threshold explicitly, requiring the usage of the complementary parameter stability method.
-Parameter stability method states that if we fit GPD to the values exceeding a given threshold for a variety of the thresholds and extract the corresponding Pareto parameters and plot parameters against the threshold $u$, the optimum threshold is the highest threshold below which the estimated shape and modified scale parameters are linear with respect to $u$, where modified scale parameter is defined as $\sigma^{*} = \tilde\sigma_{u} - \xi u$.
-Please note that the linearity relation is assessed by using the R-squared statistical measure, denoted by $R^{2}$ \cite{Mehrnia2020}.
+Though the MRL method is applied to the data sequence prior to the estimation of the Pareto model parameters with less complexity than the parameter stability method, it is sometimes difficult to obtain the optimum threshold explicitly.
+Therefore, it is required to use the complementary parameter stability method.
+Parameter stability method states that if we fit GPD to the values exceeding a given threshold for a variety of the thresholds and extract the corresponding Pareto parameters and then plot parameters against the threshold $u$, the optimum threshold is the highest threshold below which the estimated shape and modified scale parameters are linear with respect to $u$.
+Here, modified scale parameter is defined as $\sigma^{*} = \tilde\sigma_{u} - \xi u$ and the linearity relation is assessed by using the R-squared statistical measure, denoted by $R^{2}$ \cite{Mehrnia2020}.

 The validity of the GPD model is assessed by using probability plots.
 Probability plots, consisting of Probability/Probability (PP) plot and Quantile/Quantile (QQ) plot, are graphical techniques used to assess the validity of the models fitted to the empirical values.
 In the PP plot, we compare the empirical probability of occurrence for an extreme value with the corresponding probability obtained by the GPD, while in the QQ plot, we compare the empirical extreme quantile with the corresponding value obtained by the inverse of GPD.
 If the GPD appropriately models the extreme values exceeding threshold $u$, then, both PP and QQ plots fit the unit diagonal line, i.e., the $45^\circ$ line \cite{evt_04}, \cite{evt_01}.
 PP plot consists of the pairs